The Best Home Barista Espresso Machine & Grinder Setups

 I think it’s fair to say the Gaggia Classic is “the” original entry-level home barista espresso coffee machine.

 When Gaggia released the machine in 1991, I believe they were aiming to make a high quality traditional home espresso machine.
-I don’t think they had the home barista or prosumer espresso machine market in mind, in fact that this market didn’t in truth exist as such at that time.
+I don’t think they had the home barista or prosumer espresso machine market in mind, in fact that this market didn’t in fact exist as such at that time.

 It had a full commercial sized 58mm portafilter, an actual brew boiler, 2.1L water tank, 16 ounce (473ml) drip tray, a 3 way solenoid valve & an adjustable over pressure valve, and not much else.
-So any espresso machine engineer would open this machine up and instantly understand what they were looking at, and would be able to maintain and repair, mainly with easily accessible OEM parts.
+So any espresso machine engineer would open this machine up and instantly understand what they were looking at, and would be able to maintain and repair, primarily with easily accessible OEM parts.

 Over the years huge numbers of home baristas either started out with, or stuck with, a Gaggia Classic, and it developed an almost cult status.